 Driving along the coast and you’ll then hit the stunning and windy Tartan Rock – so named as it does resemble a tartan print.
 Then head inland to the picturesque Fairy Glen.
 Movies have been filmed here and it does have a genuinely magical feel – and a lot of sheep!

-Best Things to do in the Scottish Highlands – Go back in time at Ullapool
+Go back in time at Ullapool

 I would not have been surprised to see a calendar in Ullapool set to 1958.
 It really did feel like going back in time.
 It’s a small sea side town – really just one street of shops, bars and a petrol station.
 We used this as a base for two nights and then drove south and explored.